antleritsolutions/aviorsys.github.io/_posts/2020-07-08-React-vs-Angular.md

 Here, are pros/benefits of using React:

-●Easy to learn because of its simple Design●The HTML-like syntax for which allows templating, and highly detaileddocumentation.
+●Easy to learn because of its simple Design

+●The HTML-like syntax for which allows templating, and highly detaileddocumentation.

 ●Developers can spend more time writing modern JavaScript, and lesstime worrying about the framework-specific code.